List of largest mergers and acquisitions

 The following tables list the largest mergers and acquisitions by decade of transaction.
 Transaction values are given in the US dollar value for the year of the merger, adjusted for inflation.
 As of February 2024, the largest ever acquisition was the 1999 takeover of Mannesmann by Vodafone Airtouch plc at $183 billion ($ billion adjusted for inflation).
 AT&T appears in these lists the most times with five entries, for a combined transaction value of $311.4 billion.
 Mergers and acquisitions are notated with the year the transaction was initiated, not necessarily completed.
 Mergers are shown as the market value of the combined entities.

 Free market enterprises

 1870s

-Top M&A deal worldwide by value from 1870 to 1879:
+Top 2 M&A deals worldwide by value from 1870 to 1879:

+1880s

+Top 2 M&A deals worldwide by value from 1880 to 1889:

+1890s

+Top 2 M&A deals worldwide by value from 1890 to 1899:

 1900s

 Top 3 M&A deals worldwide by value from 1900 to 1909:

 1910s

 Top 3 M&A deals worldwide by value from 1910 to 1919:

 1920s

 Top 5 M&A deals worldwide by value from 1920 to 1929: